cherrytwist/cherrytwist/docs/web-application-designs.md

 ### [Standalone community page with collapsible organization view](https://xd.adobe.com/view/e0aa155d-63ef-4b01-8603-0ce36fc88072-b5f9)

-Contains designs for hub / challenge communities with collapsible view of the organizations
+Contains designs for Space /Subspace communities with collapsible view of the organizations

 ### [Standalone community page with details](https://xd.adobe.com/view/ad39c026-3a46-4520-a24d-3b0d70d07d1c-f86a)

-Contains designs for hub / challenge / opportunity communities with details corresponding to the entity they are associated with
+Contains designs for Space / Subspace communities with details corresponding to the entity they are associated with

 ## Organisation profile designs